AAIMC-OC/aaimc-oc.github.io/contact.md

 ## Join Us

 We welcome collaboration opportunities with researchers and institutions interested in advancing ovarian cancer research through AI and molecular classification.
-Please contact our project coordinator for more information about potential partnerships.
+Please contact us for more information about potential partnerships.

 In particular, we are actively looking for partners to expand the use of our federated learning platform for equitable technology implementation globally.